wenjun95/wenjun95.github.io/index.md

 * Apr.
 2023: A 1st-authored paper PSOT accepted by IJCAI 2023.
 * Apr.
 2023: Co-authored paper accepted by ACM Transactions on Sensor Networks (TOSN).
 * Feb.
-2023: A 1t-authored paper REDE accepted by ICDE 2023
+2023: A 1st-authored paper REDE accepted by ICDE 2023
 * Aug.
 2022: Two Co-authored papers accepted by ACM SIGSPATIAL 2022.
 * Aug.
 2022: A 1st-authored paper FHOG accepted by CIKM 2022
 * Oct.
-2021: A 1st-authored paper accepted by IMWUT/Ubicomp.
+2021: A 1st-authored paper Mover accepted by IMWUT/Ubicomp.